 But it’s hard not to appreciate the medieval architecture rising out of the gorge carved by the Sarine River.
 Wander through the 12th Century Old Town and then head to Pont du Mileu for great views.

 Also, stop by the 13th Century Gothic Cathedral of St Nicolas.
-A day to trip to Fribourg is worth it for the cathedral’s exceptional sculpture depicting Christ’s burial.
+A day trip to Fribourg is worth it for the cathedral’s exceptional sculpture depicting Christ’s burial.

 Encircled by mountains and with the turquoise vein of the Aare River running its historic centre, the city of Thun is a delight.